-The term complementary and alternative medicine (CAM) is usually used to describe medical products and practices that are not standard medical care.
+The term complementary and alternative medicine (CAM) is usually used to describe a medical product or practice that is not standard medical care.
 When this is used together with conventional medicine, it's considered complementary and when it is used instead of conventional medicine, it's considered alternative.

-Many different areas make up the practice of complementary and alternative medicine (CAM).
-Here are a few examples.
+Many different areas make up the practice of CAM.
+They are also called complementary and alternative therapy, natural medicine, herbal remedies, non-conventional medicine and holistic medicine.
+The following are a few examples.

 |Ayurveda||Ayurveda is a traditional Indian system of healing.
 It includes diet, supplements, yoga, meditation and massage.|